rapid7/prisma/README.md

 # prisma

-A simple string-to-color conversion tool
+A simple string-to-color conversion tool.
+The string provided generates a unique and consistent color, and an immutable object of the various valid HTML color values are returned.

+`prisma` has no dependencies, and has a tiny footprint of only 1.6kb (minified and gzipped).

 ### Installation